larskarbo/larskarbo-gb/content/blog/2020-11-09-12-startups-12-months/index.md

 I step into the ranks of the giants, and do the **12 startups in 12 months** challenge.

+PS: read my post-project post here: [A Year of Making Is Done](/year-of-making)

 <img src='./images/natur.png' alt='' />

 ## Startup is the new corporate